1 - AWS Deployment

 We recommend:

 • Ensuring that Service Quotas within your Azure subscription allow for a minimum of 64 vCPU under the Total Regional vCPUs quota.
+See Hardware Requirements for the full list of recommended quotas.

 • Raising any other organizational Azure policies / restrictions (e.g. networking, containers) with your Atolio support team ahead of the deployment call.